menpo/workerbee/README.md

 you have:

 1. A Python script containing a single function you need to evaluate against many inputs, or **jobs**.
-2. A pre-existing cluster management system to spin up many instances of your script (e.g. HTCondor)
+2. A pre-existing cluster management system to spin up many instances of your script (e.g. a [HTCondor](https://research.cs.wisc.edu/htcondor/) setup)
-3. A single shared database that all instances can see (e.g. a Postgres instance)
+3. A single shared database that all instances can see (e.g. a [PostgreSQL](https://www.postgresql.org) instance)

 Workerbee runs **experiments** that are given a unique **`experiment_id`**.
 Each Experiment contains a number of **jobs**, each given a unique string **`job_id`**.